-From the rolling hills of the Kisatchie Forest to the marshes and bayous of the Atchafalaya Basin, you can’t escape Louisiana’s natural beauty.
+From the rolling hills of the Kisatchie Forest to the marshes and bayous of the Atchafalaya Basin, you can’t overlook Louisiana’s natural beauty.
 Why would you want to?
 It’s easy to understand why so much time and effort is spent protecting Mother Nature.
 Current efforts, however, may not be enough.

 With a disappearing coastline and hazy skies on hot days, the human footprint on the environment is growing.
 Recycling is one of the easiest ways to reduce our impact and has been around for years.